• Skip to primary navigation

 Sadly, we tend to think of those that “can write” and those that “can’t write.”
 Did you put yourself in one or the other camp before you even reached this paragraph?
 I caught you.
 I can virtually see your hand raising now.

-Many perceive “writers” as creatives with the natural ability to churn out a novel, blog post, e-book, or any other long-form piece without any sweat.
+Many perceive “writers” as creatives with the natural ability to churn out a novel, blog post, e-book, or any other long-form piece without a drop of sweat.
 Wrong.
 Writing for anyone is work.
 And, just because everyone doesn’t want to write doesn’t mean they can’t write.

 This book gives everyone permission to remove themselves from the “can’t write” camp and join a new league where “Everyone Writes.”
 Why?
 Because everybody writes something.